strongloop/strongloop.com2/_posts/2018-04-01-march-milestone.md

 ## Experiments

-There are some exciting features made available in development that you can check out and provide feedback on!
+There are some exciting features in development that you can check out and provide feedback on below!

 * [[RFC] feat: use express/koa/... as the http framework](https://github.com/strongloop/loopback-next/pull/1082)
 * [[WIP - PoC] feat: add integration for service-oriented backends](https://github.com/strongloop/loopback-next/pull/1119)